All the ways Michael Mosley changed my life (and could still change yours)

 Like many who have been educated and entertained by Mosley, I’m struggling to come to terms with no longer hearing that voice telling me how I can make subtle tweaks to my life to enhance it.

-Unlike so many podcasts that would endlessly drone on exhorting me to get up at 5am and buy unspeakable juices of sludge or meditate for hours, Mosley’s Just One Thing was a 15-minute power booster shot.
+Unlike so many podcasts that would endlessly drone on exhorting me to get up at 5am and buy unspeakable sludge to drink or meditate for hours, Mosley’s Just One Thing was a 15-minute power booster shot.

 These auditory nuggets have been a comforting companion.
 On walks, trying to get those steps up whilst grabbing some vitamin D (thanks Michael) I’d scroll through a smorgasbord of bitesize episodes.
 By the end of the walk, I felt not only physically better, but my brain had received a massage, too.